- Card Reader Compatibility and Requirements

 Student ID on card:

 Many schools encode the student ID on the card (often along with other characters).
-This is the easiest set up as Qwickly Attendance will automatically look for student IDs within the card reading interface.
+This is the easiest set up, as Qwickly Attendance will automatically look for student IDs within the card reading interface.
 If student IDs are encoded magnetically or on barcode/QR codes, this set up will work out of the box.

 Student ID Not on card:

-Configuring Card Reader Mode
+Enabling Card Reader Mode

 You can enable Card Reader Mode in Attendance LTI by the following steps: